TacklePika/MemoryGameProject/README.md

 - For each gaming page, there is a counter to record the score, a grid to show the cards for each corresponding level (3x4, 3x6 and 3x8).
 - There is a restart button should the player wish to play another game.
 - All pages are clean with emphasis on the game board which shows a range of animal photograph cards.
+- There is sufficient time for the cards to be displayed when being flipped over to help children to memorise the images.
 - The games are designed not to entrap the players with a timer, but to let them complete the game in their own timeframe.
 - There are no social media links which are not appropriate for young children.
 - The player can learn through playing the game and improve their cognitive skills and to have fun.